Frequently Asked Questions (FAQ)

 Until a solution becomes available, all I can suggest is that you try the selection/intersection/extraction tool without using fix geometries.
 Sometimes this will work.
 If you get an error telling you that you need to fix geometries, then I’m afraid the only solution I can suggest for now is to log on to a Windows computer in a cluster to run this part of the processing.

-I’m importing a spreadsheet with numbers.
+I’m importing a spreadsheet with numbers using the spreadsheet plugin.
 I’m changing the type to a number, but the fields are still importing as text

 Problem